bpops/macos-montecarlo/README.md

 - configuration: `./geant4-config --help`
 - datasets: `./geant4-config --check-datasets`

+## Disclaimers

 Please note that this script will install Homebrew if necessary, required packages, and modify your `.bash_profile` file.
 Please read through this script and understand what it does before running on your machine.

+So far this script has only been tested on macOS Monterey (12.4) on an Intel-based MacBook Pro.

-## Credits
+## Thanks

 [Physino](https://www.youtube.com/c/PhysinoXyz) for his [excellent YT video](https://www.youtube.com/watch?v=Qk34s9xIF_4&t=839s).